-Supposing you have a score table with all student’s name in column A. Now you want to create new sheets based on these names in column A, and make per sheet contains one unique student’s data.
-Or just create new sheet for each row on the table without considering the name in column A. In this article, you will get methods to achieve it.
+Supposing you have a score table with all student’s name in column A. Now you want to create new sheets based on these names in column A, and make per sheet contains a unique student’s data.
+Or just create new sheet for just each row in the table without considering the names in column A. In this vedio, you will get methods to achieve it.

 With the following codes, you can create new sheet based on column values, or just create new sheets for each row in Excel.